-- Children in the court system - Children affected by parental offending/imprisonment. - Children missing from education including persistent absence. - Child Exploitation (including both Child Sexual Exploitation and Child Criminal Exploitation and county lines, modern day slavery and trafficking) - Cybercrime - Domestic Abuse - Homelessness - So-called Honour based Abuse (including Female Genital Mutilation and Forced Marriage), - Online Safety - Mental health - Peer on Peer/ child on child abuse: - Bullying (including cyberbullying, prejudice-based and discriminatory bullying). - Abuse in intimate personal relationships between peers. - Physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm (this may include an online element which facilitates, threatens and/or encourages physical abuse). - Sexual violence, such as rape, assault by penetration and sexual assault; (this may include an online element which facilitates, threatens and/or encourages sexual violence).
+- Children in the court system - Children affected by parental offending/imprisonment. - Children missing from education including persistent absence. - Child Exploitation (including both Child Sexual Exploitation and Child Criminal Exploitation and county lines, modern day slavery and trafficking) - Cybercrime - Domestic Abuse - Homelessness - So-called Honour based Abuse (including Female Genital Mutilation and Forced Marriage), - Online Safety - Mental health - Child on child abuse: - Bullying (including cyberbullying, prejudice-based and discriminatory bullying). - Abuse in intimate personal relationships between peers. - Physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm (this may include an online element which facilitates, threatens and/or encourages physical abuse). - Sexual violence, such as rape, assault by penetration and sexual assault; (this may include an online element which facilitates, threatens and/or encourages sexual violence).

-- Sexual harassment, such as sexual comments, remarks, jokes and online sexual harassment, which may be standalone or part of a broader pattern of abuse. - Causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party. - Consensual and non-consensual sharing of nudes and semi-nude images and or videos - Upskirting, which typically involves taking a picture under a person's clothing without their permission, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress, or alarm; and - Initiation/hazing type violence and rituals (this could include activities involving harassment, abuse or humiliation used as a way of initiating a person into a group and may also include an online element). - Preventing Radicalisation (The Prevent Duty) - Serious Youth Violence - Substance Misuse - Private Fostering - Young Carers
+- Sexual harassment, such as sexual comments, remarks, jokes and online sexual harassment, which may be standalone or part of a broader pattern of abuse. - KCSIE 2023 reminds staff is part of the statutory relationships education/relationships and sex education curriculum. - Causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party. - Consensual and non-consensual sharing of nudes and semi-nude images and or videos - Upskirting, which typically involves taking a picture under a person's clothing without their permission, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress, or alarm; and - Initiation/hazing type violence and rituals (this could include activities involving harassment, abuse or humiliation used as a way of initiating a person into a group and may also include an online element). - Preventative education that creates a culture that does not tolerate any form of prejudice or discrimination, including sexism and misogyny/ misandry.
+Values and standards will be underpinned by the behaviour policy, pastoral support system as well as a planned programme of RHSE. - Preventing Radicalisation (The Prevent Duty) - Serious Youth Violence - Substance Misuse - Private Fostering - Young Carers